CHURCHILL, Sir Winston, K.G. (1874-1965)

 From Gallipoli to Downing Street

-Having first entered Parliament in 1900 as a Conservative, Churchill joined the Liberals and served in the cabinet of Herbert Asquith.
-He resigned as First Lord of the Admiralty following the defeat at Gallipoli, Turkey in May 1915, which saw the loss of some 150,000 allied soldiers.
-Afterwards Churchill joined up and commanded a battalion on the Western Front, where he was nearly killed by shell.
-Before entering Parliament, he had served as a solider in the Boer war and other campaigns.
+Churchill served as a soldier in India and Sudan, and as a war correspondent during the Boer War.
+He first entered Parliament in 1900 as a Conservative, but joined the Liberals and served in the cabinet of Herbert Asquith.
+Following the defeat at Gallipoli, Turkey, in May 1915, which saw the loss of some 150,000 Allied soldiers, he resigned as First Lord of the Admiralty, though the disaster was by no means entirely his fault.
+Afterwards Churchill joined up and commanded a battalion on the Western Front, where he was nearly killed by a shell.

 Churchill returned to the war cabinet in 1917; in all he held eight ministerial posts, culminating in his appointment as Chancellor of the Exchequer under Stanley Baldwin, having rejoined the Conservatives in 1924.
 From 1929 he was out of office, re-emerging in the late 1930s as an opponent of the policy of appeasement – which offered concessions to Hitler – and a supporter of re-armament.

-Events proved Churchill right, and he replaced Neville Chamberlain in 1940 as Prime Minister, heading up a coalition government and becoming the first prime minister since the Duke of Wellington to have served in the field.
+Events proved Churchill right, and he replaced Neville Chamberlain in 1940 as Prime Minister, becoming the first Prime Minister since the Duke of Wellington to have served in the field.
+At that critical time, he was the only candidate who could command sufficient cross-party support to form a broad national coalition.
+Beyond Westminster, his achievement was in uniting the country behind a solid conviction that the battle against the Nazis could be won.

 Hyde Park Gate